-When you’ve been hurt in a motor vehicle collision, you deserve compensation for all of the expenses and losses you’ll suffer as a result.
+When you’ve been hurt in a car accident, you deserve compensation for all of the expenses and losses you’ll suffer as a result.
 To find out if you have a case and what it’s worth, consult with a Baton Rouge car accident lawyer.

 From head-on collisions to rear-end crashes, any auto wreck can be a terrifying and traumatic experience to live through.
-To make matters worse, suffering an injury in the crash can leave you dealing with a mountain of medical debt and vehicle repair bills.
-The majority of traffic accidents are caused by someone’s negligence, and if you weren’t the one at fault, you could be entitled to compensation for your damages.
+To make matters worse, suffering an injury in the accident can leave you dealing with a mountain of medical debt and vehicle repair bills.
+The majority of traffic accidents in Baton Rouge are caused by someone’s negligence, and if you weren’t the one at fault, you could be entitled to compensation for your damages.

 Getting this money is rarely an easy process, however.
 An insurance company is all but certain to be involved, and they’re going to be more concerned with protecting their profit margins than they will be with paying you a fair settlement.
 Fortunately, a Baton Rouge car accident lawyer from Spencer Calahan Injury Lawyers can help you get what you are owed.

-Dealing with an Auto Insurance Company After a Wreck
+Dealing with an Insurance Company After a Car Accident

 They don’t want to pay you more than they have to because every cent they pay you decreases their earnings.
-And they want you to settle quickly because they don’t want to risk the possibility that you’ll get a personal injury attorney involved and find out just how much they should really be paying you.
+And they want you to settle quickly because they don’t want to risk the possibility that you’ll get a car accident attorney involved and find out just how much they should really be paying you.

 In fact, we’re so confident in our ability to go toe-to-toe with insurance companies that we promise our clients a larger settlement than what they were initially offered—even after our fee is deducted.

-How Negligence Affects Your Baton Rouge Auto Collision Claim
+How Negligence Affects Your Baton Rouge Car Accident Claim

 In Louisiana and other states, negligence is a deciding factor in whether you can recover compensation for your auto wreck.